agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Predicate**: much more rapid than [3].

-**Example**: "A few hundred thousand years ago, in early human (or hominid) prehistory, growth was so slow that it took on the order of one million years for human productive capacity to increase sufficiently to sustain an additional one million individuals living at subsistence level.
+**Example**: "A few hundred thousand years ago, in early human (or hominid) prehistory, growth was so slow that it took in the order of one million years for human productive capacity to increase sufficiently to sustain an additional one million individuals living at subsistence level.
 By 5000 BC, following the Agricultural